lfajardo20/lab4/README.txt

 -Start the tomcat servers (8080 and 8081)
 -Start your apache httpd.exe
 -Open google chrome and firefox and type "localhost" on both.
 (NOTE: dont specify a port just do localhost.
 This proves thread-safety.)
--"ant deploy" Will deploy the WAR file into the tomcat server.
+-NOTE: Change the build.properties tomcat_webapps path to make it to your particular tomcat -"ant deploy" Will deploy the WAR file into the tomcat server.
 -"http://localhost:8080/RestExampleAPI/rest/authors/" This url is the url to be used for the methods on Post Man. (also 8081) -Every method invocation send the appropriate message according to the specifications on the lab.
 Every verb is given based on the verbs from the BooktownREST Example.